 In an Age-Friendly community, public services, media, commercial services, faith communities and civil society are respectful of the diversity of the needs among citizens, including older adults, and are willing to accommodate them in all aspects of society.

-In the sections below, you will see examples of what AF Saskatchewan communities are doing in this domain.
+In the sections below, you will see examples of what Age-Friendly Saskatchewan communities are doing in this domain.
 For each example, there is a link to that community’s individual page and to their contact details, for more information.

 Thumbnail photo of an older woman putting a holiday card into a red envelope.
 Caption is Communication Projects.